Genivia/RE-flex/README.md

 Note: *Best times of 10 tests with average time in microseconds over 100 runs (using clang 9.0.0 with -O2, 2.9 GHz Intel Core i7, 16 GB 2133 MHz LPDDR3).
-Hyperscan disqualifies as a potential scanner due to its "All matches reported" semantics resulting in 1915 matches for his test and its event handler requirements.* [Download the tests](https://www.genivia.com/files/perfcomp.zip)
+Hyperscan disqualifies as a potential scanner due to its "All matches reported" semantics resulting in 1915 matches for this test, and due to its event handler requirements.* [Download the tests](https://www.genivia.com/files/perfcomp.zip)